unframework/dtmf-detect/README.md

 Sparkline component maintains its own timeline data.
 This is because time-resolution/etc are actually rendering concerns, the model object being rendered is the "time series" as a contained whole.

+Detector/button trackers are on the outside, but feed tracker components to layout children that then convey target coords back up.

 ## References

 - https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling